Need to know

 The Imperial Suite is particularly gawp-worthy: its fifth-floor location yields ravishing views of the Eiffel Tower, the glass roof of the Grand Palais and Notre-Dame’s steeple from the private balcony; decor riffs on a Napoléonic theme, with sartorial flourishes including black lacquer, gold filigree, precious inlays and Damascene silk brocade wall hangings, embellished with medallion motifs.

-Unusually for Paris, the hotel has an indoor pool: it’s attached to the spa, shielded from sight by strategically placed ruby-red cushions.
+Unusually for Paris, the hotel has an indoor pool, one large enough for laps, too: it’s attached to the spa, shielded from sight by strategically placed ruby-red cushions.

 Who says time waits for no man?
 It does at La Belle Réserve’s spa, whose focus is on anti-aging.
 Treatments champion Nescens-Swiss products developed at the Centre for the Prevention of Aging at the Clinique de Genolier (Switzerland) by Professor Jacques Proust, a wizard/pioneer in anti-aging medicine.
 Unwind in one of three treatment rooms, clustered around the pool.
+Indulgent packages ensure pampering for men and women, whether you're looking to detox, relax or refine.
 There’s also a little fitness centre.

 Bring outfits – and swimwear – worthy of an emperor’s eyes.